 Access to Specialized Lymphedema Care and Treatment

-Patients in the Breast Cancer Program have access to specialized lymphedema care and treatment through the Department of Physical Medicine and Rehabilitation at Froedtert & the Medical College of Wisconsin.
+Patients in the Breast Cancer Program have access to specialized lymphedema care and treatment through our Department of Physical Medicine and Rehabilitation.
 The Cancer Rehabilitation Program is led by a board-certified physical medicine and rehabilitation physician who specializes in cancer rehabilitation.
 It also includes physical and occupational therapists with special training in lymphedema therapy.
-The team has extensive experience supporting breast cancer patients through every phase of lymphedema care:
+The team has extensive experience supporting breast cancer patients through every phase of lymphedema care.

 As part of the pre-surgery process, patients receive education on how to prevent lymphedema, including knowing the activities to avoid.
 Patients are also taught how to watch for the signs of early lymphedema.
 Early detection is important because subtle lymphedema is generally easier to treat.